salilbhise/burger/README.md

 # Burger Application :hamburger::fries:

 ## Overview
-My burger logger application that uses MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
+Checkout my burger logger application that uses MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
 Follows the MVC design pattern; uses Node and MySQL to query and route data in the app, and Handlebars to generate my HTML.